samanxsy/zurich-cloud-hackathon/README.md

 The Terraform modules created by these configurations are:

 - **lambda**: This module creates the lambda function and its associated IAM role.
-It also configures the necessary permissions for interaction with other AWS services and the path for taking the Function Code in a zip file.
+It also configures the necessary permissions for interaction with other AWS services and the path for taking the Function Code in a zip file

 - **S3bucket**: This module creates the S3 bucket and defines the event trigger for the Lambda function, whenever a **.json** file is uploaded.
-This module also creates the necessary resources to manage permission, logging, versioning, and ACL.
+This module also creates the necessary resources to manage permission, logging, versioning, and ACL

 - **dynamoDB**: This module provisions the DynamoDB table for storing the JSON data.
-It defines the schema, the key, and serverside encryption if needed.
+It defines the schema, the key, and serverside encryption if needed

-- **SNS**: This module creates the SNS topic for sending notifications to a list of subscriptions (Sales department) responsible for data management, to notify them about the status of the upload.
+- **SNS**: This module creates the SNS topic for sending notifications to a list of subscriptions (Sales department) responsible for data management, to notify them about the status of the upload

 ## Deployment
 The solution is ready to be deployed to an AWS infrastructure; if an AWS account with the necessary permissions is available.
-The solution has been successfully tested and meets the objectives outlined for this project.
+The solution has been successfully tested and meets the objectives outlined for this project

 ## Conclusion
 Thank you so much for this interesting challenge and opportunity.
 I truly enjoyed the process and can not wait for the next phases!
-Thanks for reading me.
+Thanks for reading me

 ## Author